ubongedem78/Shuttle-queue/README.md

 - Game Start: Start games by determining Team 1 and Team 2 based on the queue and game mode.

-- Deuce Condition: [Explain how the deuce condition is handled, or provide a link to relevant documentation if not included in the README]
+- Deuce Condition: Deuce condition at 20:20 where a team will only win when they have 2 points clear onwards.

 ## Installation